GM, LG Energy Solution considering Indiana for fourth U.S. battery plant

 WASHINGTON, Aug 18 (Reuters) - General Motors Co GM.N and LG Energy Solution 373220.KS are considering a site in Indiana for a fourth U.S. battery cell manufacturing plant, a spokeswoman for the companies' joint venture said on Thursday.

-Ultium Cells LLC "is developing a competitive business case for a potential large investment that could be located in New Carlisle, Indiana," she said, adding that Ultium had submitted a tax abatement application.
+Ultium Cells LLC "is developing a competitive business case for a potential large investment that could be located in New Carlisle, Indiana," she said, adding that Ultium had submitted a tax abatement application that it hopes will be approved later this month.

-Production at Ultium's first U.S battery cell plant in Ohio is set to begin later this month.
+Production at Ultium's first U.S battery cell plant in Warren, Ohio is set to begin later this month.
+The companies announced the $2.3 billion plant in 2019.

+The fourth plant is expected to be similar to the three others and have an investment of more than $2 billion, a source briefed on the matter told Reuters, but it is not clear when it might open.

+In January, GM and LG announced a $2.6 billion investment to build a new battery cell plant in Lansing, Michigan set to open in late 2024.
+GM also said then it would spend $4 billion to overhaul and expand an assembly plant near Detroit to build electric pickup trucks and be supplied by the Lansing battery plant.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))